SciCatProject/scicatlive/docs/index.md

 # Welcome to SciCat Live

 Scicat is a flexible metadata catalog that can be configured to work in most scientific institutes.
 This project shows you how to set up SciCat from the basic instance to configuring extras like elastic search and integrating with standard OAuth mechanisms.
-If you want to work with SciCat in your organisation or simply test it out please start here.
+If you want to work with SciCat in your organisation, or simply test it out, please start here.

 ## Getting started

-The default ste up of SciCat will provide you with a minimal instance of Scicat that you can interact with.
+The default set up of SciCat will provide you with a minimal instance of Scicat that you can interact with.
+To start:

 1. Clone the repository